particle-iot/docs/src/content/firmware/best-practices/thread-interrupt-safety.md

 - Things used from the system thread (such as SPI)
 - Things used from `Timer` which runs in a separate thread
-- Things used from your own worker thread
+- Things used from your own worker threads

 ### Disabling interrupts

 In general, you should avoid disabling interrupts.
 Doing so can affect the performance of the system and there are better techniques such as using mutex locks and atomic operations.

+Never make calls to cloud calls like `Particle.publish` with interrupts disabled.
+Do not attempt to obtain a mutex with interrupts disabled, as the system will deadlock if the mutex is obtained by another thread.

 ## Interrupt safety